France national rugby union team: History

 In 1981 the French clinched their third Grand Slam; at Twickenham against England.
 They again completed a Grand Slam in 1987 on the eve of the first Rugby World Cup hosted by Australia and New Zealand.
 In that tournament they came from behind numerous times to defeat the Wallabies in their semi-final, and faced the All Blacks in final at Eden Park, Auckland; France lost 29–9.
 They shared the Five Nations with Wales the next year, and also won it in 1989.

 France hosted some of the tests during the 1991 World Cup, but were knocked out by England at the Parc des Princes (Paris) in the quarter-finals.
 France won the Five Nations championship in 1993.
 In 1994 France won a test series 2–0 in New Zealand.
 They were knocked out of the 1995 World Cup semi-finals by eventual champions the Springboks, but did win their third place play-off match against England.
 In November 1995, France played the All Blacks in two tests, winning the first 22–15 at Toulouse and losing the second 37–12 at Paris.
 France won back-to-back Grand Slams in 1997 and 1998.
 At the 1999 World Cup they defeated tournament favourites the All Blacks in the semi-finals, but lost to the Wallabies in the final.

 The Five Nations Championship was expanded in 2000 to include Italy.
 In the now Six Nations Championship France won a Grand Slam in 2002.
 At the 2003 World Cup in Australia they qualified for the semi-finals where they were defeated by eventual champions England.
 In 2004, they won a second Six Nations Grand Slam, which was followed by a Championship win in 2006 and a successful defence in 2007.

-During the opener of the World Cup 2007, Argentina defeated France 17–12.
-However, after defeating Ireland 25–3, France qualified for the quarter-finals.
-After defeating the New Zealand All Blacks 20–18, they lost to England 14–9 in the semi-final.
-France then lost for a second time to Argentina 34–10 in the third-place match.
-In 2010, France won its ninth Grand Slam.

-During the 2011 Rugby World Cup, France defeated Wales 9–8 in the semi-final at Eden Park in Auckland, New Zealand, on 15 October 2011 and in the following week they lost 8–7 to the All Blacks in the final to make it three final defeats.

-During the 2015 Rugby World Cup, France lost 62–13 to New Zealand in the quarter-finals.

-In the 2019 Rugby World Cup, France lost to Wales 20–19 in the quarter-finals.